 - Physical and mental health assessment.

 - Results of child-protection and criminal clearances.

 If you have already been home study approved, you are ready to take adopt a child.
 If you have found a child you want to adopt, you can contact the social worker who is assigned to handle the child’s case.
 The contact person will discuss the child’s status (whether the parent’s rights have been terminated or not), their medical, mental, and social background, as well as whether the adoption would be an open one or not.

 Adoption Prior to TPR

 When adopting a foster child in Maryland, before the parents’ rights have been terminated, the birth parents will have a chance to sit down with the potential adoptive parents to negotiate the post-adoption agreement.
-This will describe what contact the birth parents are allowed following the adopting.
+This will describe what contact the birth parents are allowed following the adoption.
 These contract agreements also include whether there will be written updates, photographs exchanges, or supervised visits.